Macon County Public Health Center

 Communicable Disease Control

-A key responsibility of the Macon County Public Health Center, and of all local health departments, is controlling the spread of communicable diseases in the community.
+A key responsibility of the Macon County Public Health, and of all local health departments, is controlling the spread of communicable diseases in the community.
 The local health director is required by North Carolina law to investigate cases of certain communicable diseases of public health importance, and to ensure that appropriate control measures are instituted.
 More information on Communicable Diseases.

 In addition, we strive to be a "user-friendly" source of information on communicable disease prevention and control for health professionals as well as the general public.